A Year In Our Lives 2020

 What will happen to my piece?

 Your piece will help to shape our understanding of how coronavirus has impacted the nation’s mental health.
-Between January and March 2021, all stories will undergo anonymous thematic analysis by our researchers to explore differences in themes from different localities and communities; but also the differences in themes depending on when the accounts are submitted during the project, to compare immediate versus longer-term impact.
+In the spring and summer of 2021, all stories will undergo anonymous thematic analysis by our researchers to explore differences in themes from different localities and communities; but also the differences in themes depending on when the accounts are submitted during the project, to compare immediate versus longer-term impact.
 The analysis will also seek a narrative on how people have coped and what they have found helpful.
 Our research, including the accounts we've analysed, will be published on our website.

 Guidelines for writing your contribution